HusseinHamdy/Pizza-Sales-Dashboard/README.md

 Data Integration:

 The Excel dataset is imported and integrated into SQL Server, ensuring that all historical and real-time sales data is stored in one place.
 This integration enables seamless data flow and centralization, allowing for more complex queries and analysis.

+Data Transformation:

+Power Query is used for cleaning and preparing the data.
+This may include tasks like removing duplicates, handling missing values, and ensuring that data is formatted correctly for analysis.